thetukiet/tinder-like-simple/README.md

-## Simple Tinder-Clone Web App - Not Finished yet
+## Simple Tinder-Clone Web App With Basic Features
-Will update soon
+### The main points of this repo is UI/UX not features :-)

 - Back-End:
-  - Database: MongoDB
   - Back-end JS framework: NodeJS
   - Server side: Express JS
-  - Connect to MongoDB use Mongooes

 - Front-End:
-  - deploying it into firebase to host front-end
+  - Using mock API from mockapi.io
+  - Use LocalStorage to cover some POST method from Backend API

 ## How to run
 - npm install